fundevogel/kirby3-colorist/README.md

 For further details, have a look at the following sections.

 #### Methods

-The following methods are available:
+For now, the following methods are available:

 ##### `identify (bool $asArray)`
-Provides information about an image's color profile as well as width, height & depth.
+Provides information about an image's color profile (primaries, luminance and such) as well as width, height & depth.

 ##### `toFormat (string $format = 'avif')`
 Converts an image to `$format` and places it alongside the original version in the respective `content` folder.
 It returns a `$file` object, ready to be used via `thumb()` etc.